Notify me

 “Stuhrling Tourbillon Movement” By Eric Kilby.
 Details and license here.

-An aesthetic watch HM9 Sapphire Vision from MB&F:
+An aesthetic watch HM9 Sapphire Vision from MB&F, on black background

 (photo used with permission)

-An aesthetic watch HM9 Sapphire Vision from MB&F:
+An aesthetic watch HM9 Sapphire Vision from MB&F, closeup/detail on grey background

 (photo used with permission)

-. . . which is visually extraordinary as well as being technically impressive, and was made available to the public in four limited editions, with just five pieces each.
+. . . which is visually extraordinary as well as being technically impressive, and was made available to the public in four variations with just five pieces each.
 They decided to present their amazing and beautiful movement encased in “an outer hull of sapphire crystal and precious metal.”

 Photo used by permission of Lange Uhren GmbH

-A. Lange & soehne tourbograph perpetual, “pour le mérite - aesthetic watch
+A. Lange & Soehne tourbograph perpetual, “pour le mérite - aesthetic watch, closeup/detail

 Photo used by permission of Lange Uhren GmbH

-A. Lange & soehne tourbograph perpetual, “pour le mérite - aesthetic watch
+A. Lange & Soehne tourbograph perpetual, “pour le mérite - aesthetic watch, closeup/detail

 Photo used by permission of Lange Uhren GmbH

 . . . which combines five outstanding complications: fusée-and-chain transmission, tourbillon, rattrapante chronograph, and perpetual calendar.
-It is available on “honey-gold”, silver or platinum, and limited to 50 pieces, commemorating their 175th anniversary.
+It is available on “honey-gold” (above), silver or platinum, and limited to 50 pieces, commemorating their 175th anniversary.

 A watch by Andreas Strehler:

-Papillon d'Or Gold front watch by Andreas Strehler. aesthetic watch engineering
+Papillon d'Or Gold front watch by Andreas Strehler. aesthetic watch engineering, on black background

 “Papillon d’Or Gold front” By Olaf Köster.
 Details and license here.

-A few recent aesthetic watches have a degree of influence from art jewellery, with its acceptance of complex forms and surfaces as well as a wider range of materials, such as these examples.:
+A few recent aesthetic watches can be seen as having a degree of influence from art jewellery, with its acceptance of complex forms and surfaces as well as a wider range of materials, such as these examples.:

-The Cartier Crash Tigrée watch has strong art-jewellery (and surrealist) influences as well as some fine jewellery influence while retaining conventional watch hands:
+The Cartier Crash Tigrée watch can be seen as having strong art-jewellery (and surrealist) influences as well as some fine jewellery influence while retaining conventional watch hands.

 The Molnár Fábry Architectural Art Piece:

-The Molnár Fábry Architectural Art Piece - aesthetic watch with art jewelry influence
+The Molnár Fábry Architectural Art Piece - aesthetic watch with art jewellery influence including gemstones, on wood surface

 (photo used with permission)